 Patients are demanding surgical procedures with smaller scars, faster recovery, and less pain.
-This has lead to the increased popularity of minimally-invasive procedures such as the “mini facelift”, “mini tummy tuck”, and “mini brachioplasty”.
+This has lead to the increased popularity of minimally-invasive procedures such as the Mini Tummy Tuck.
 People even go so far as to request “scarless” surgery.

-Are these “mini” procedures better than their alternatives?
+Is the Mini Tummy Tuck procedure better than their alternatives?
 This is difficult to answer because it is impossible to define “better.”
 Yes, the scars are shorter and the recovery is faster.
 There is generally less bruising, swelling, and pain (although pain is subjective and not related to the length of the scar) after your plastic surgery.

 Is the shorter scar and more rapid recovery worth the small sacrifice in cosmetic surgery results?
 I commonly ask my patients “would you be willing to accept a 20% less improvement in results, in exchange for a recovery that is half as long?”
 If the answer is “yes”, then a “mini” procedure is a viable option.
 If the answer is “no”, then a traditional approach is more appropriate.

 Rather, I explain that the smaller, less invasive procedure offers a more rapid recovery and potentially less pain, there may be some sacrifice in terms of overall results.
 Many of my patients do accept this sacrifice and elect for the “mini” procedure.
 In fact, I perform more of these “mini” procedures then their traditional counterparts and my patients have been happy.